CueEpicMusic/Spud-Spotter/README.md

 On the landing page, as an unregistered user you can view authenticated user's maps.

-As a registered user you can create, edit and delete your maps.
+As a registered user you can create, edit and delete your maps, clicking right on the map drops a potato where you can input information about the specific place.

+Registered users can also favourite other people's maps.

 ## Getting Started